top of page

 Head of Policy

-Norman Bagley is the founder and Head of Policy at The Association of Independent Meat Suppliers (AIMS).
-Prior to founding AIMS Norman was a livestock auctioneer.
-Norman is well known and respected across the industry and within Government and their agencies where he passionately defends the livestock sector whilst promoting positive change to ensure that business run efficiently and safely
+Norman Bagley is the founder and Head of Policy at AIMS.
+Norman is well known and respected across the industry and within Government and their agencies where he passionately defends the livestock sector whilst promoting positive change to ensure that business run efficiently and safely.

 Peter Hewson